 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.

-La Cumbrecita, Cordoba: A German Village in the Argentine Mountains
+La Cumbrecita, Argentina: A Quaint German Town in Argentina

 How to get to La Cumbrecita

-From the city of Cordoba, you'd take a three-hour bus to Villa General Belgrano, then the Pajaro Blanco.
-Between that 3 hour bus and all the time you'd spend in an airport/flight, it's actually just easier to take the bus.
-Long distance buses in Argentina offer lay flat seating so you can sleep comfortably.
+Long-distance buses in Argentina offer lie-flat seating so you can sleep comfortably.
 You also arrive in the morning rather than wasting an entire day on air and bus travel.

 Pro-tip: Only book long-distance buses with Cama/Cama Suite in the name.
 You don’t need any of this semi-cama business.
 They serve dinner and breakfast, but the food is not good.
 Eat before if you can.